galgosruche/OPEN-Ruche/README.md

 ### Libraries

+1. MKRWAN.h: This library is used with Arduino MKR WAN 1300 boards, which are designed for connectivity over LoRaWAN networks.
+It provides functions to facilitate communication over a LoRa network, making it easier to send and receive data wirelessly over long distances.

+2. Wire.h: A standard library included with the Arduino IDE, used for I2C communication.
+The Wire library allows Arduino boards to communicate with I2C / TWI (Two Wire Interface) devices like sensors, EEPROMs, and other microcontrollers.
+It is essential for connecting and retrieving data from devices that support I2C.

+3. HX711.h: This library is specifically used to interface with the HX711 load cell amplifier.
+The HX711 module is commonly used in electronic scales and consists of a precision 24-bit analog-to-digital converter (ADC) designed for weigh scales and industrial control applications to interface directly with a bridge sensor.

+4. DHT.h: The DHT library is used to interface with DHT series humidity and temperature sensors, notably the DHT22 and DHT11 models.
+These sensors are popular due to their ability to provide both temperature and relative humidity readings as digital output.

+5. OneWire.h: This library is crucial for handling the OneWire communication protocol, which is typically used for devices like the DS18B20 temperature sensor.
+The OneWire protocol requires only one data line (and ground) for communication with the microcontroller, which simplifies wiring and makes it suitable for simple sensor networks.

+6. DFRobot_SHT20.h: This library is developed by DFRobot and is used to interface with the SHT20 temperature and humidity sensor.
+The SHT20 sensor offers a reliable and precise solution for measuring relative humidity and temperature, and it utilizes the I2C interface for communication.

+7. DallasTemperature.h: Used in conjunction with the OneWire library, the DallasTemperature library facilitates the interaction with Dallas OneWire temperature sensors like the DS18B20.
+This library simplifies the process of reading temperatures from multiple sensors on a single data line.

+Each library serves a specific function related to sensor interfacing and data handling in embedded systems and IoT applications, aiding developers in creating complex, sensor-driven projects with ease.

 ## The Things Network and BEEP

 The Things Network is a payload formatter that decodes the sent data by the MKRWAN and converts them in treatable values for us to describe and use.